brainandforce/CliffordNumbers.jl/docs/src/operations.md

 #### Clifford conjugation

 The *Clifford conjugate* is the combination of the reverse and grade involution.
-This is available via an overload of `Base.conj`.
+This is implemented as `Base.conj(::AbstractCliffordNumber)`.
+This operation arises in the application of a transformation, because the grade involution accounts for the sign change associated with the parity of the isometry, and it is combined with the reverse to perform the final operation.

 !!! warning
     `conj(::AbstractCliffordNumber)` implements the Clifford conjugate, not the reverse!